-Criteria Points Grant Narrative (70 Points) Project Description and Justification clearly state benchmark processes will be improved in an SU/SD.
-(30 points) how Purchase a new benchmark assessment syste that includes Lexile and Quantile measures; and/or em(s) Extend the grade levels assessed in the curre benchmark assessment system that provides and Quantile measures throughout K - 8 wit possibility of including high school Lexile Fund participation in the Educator Academy Lexile and/or Quantile Frameworks for Selected assessments are aligned to Common Co State Standards and report Lexile or Quantile measures.
-(20 Points) re 3.
+Criteria Points Grant Narrative (70 Points) Project Description and Justification clearly state how benchmark processes will be improved in an SU/SD.
+(30 points) Purchase a new benchmark assessment system(s) that includes Lexile and Quantile measures; and/or Extend the grade levels assessed in the current benchmark assessment system that provides Lexile and Quantile measures throughout K - 8 with the possibility of including high school Fund participation in the Educator Academy for Lexile and/or Quantile Frameworks 2.
+Selected assessments are aligned to Common Core State Standards and report Lexile or Quantile measures.
+(20 Points) 3.
 Project outcomes and sustainability planning is evident.
-(20 Points) Budget and Budget Justification (30) The budget and budget justification are aligned will enable the Leadership Team to meet their go 2.
-The budget does not exceed \$25,000.
+(20 Points) Budget and Budget Justification (30) The budget and budget justification are aligned and will enable the Leadership Team to meet their goals.
+2. The budget does not exceed \$25,000.

-The Agency reserves the right to award in full or in part, to reject any and all applications in whole or in part, and to waive technical defects, irregularities or omissions if, in its judgment, the best interest of students would be served.
+The Agency reserves the right to award in full or in part, to reject any and all applications in whole or in part, and to waive technical defects, irregularities or omissions if, in its judgement, the best interest of students would be served.
 After receiving the application, the Agency reserves the right not to award a grant, to negotiate specific grant amounts, and to select certain grantees regardless of points awarded as part of the process to meet federal requirements or State Board of Education priorities.